Bill Belleville

 * Member: Author's Guild

-* Speaker: Miami International Book Fair; Earth Kinship Conference, First Coast Writers Festival, Marjorie Kinnan Rawlings Writers Workshop, Much Ado About Books (Jacksonville), Amelia Book Island Festival, Sarasota Festival of Books, St. Pete Times Festival of Reading, Vero Beach Book Festival, Indian River Literary Society, Naples Book Festival, Natural Lands Acquisition Conference, Natural Areas National Conference, Florida Native Plant State Conference, et. al.
+Miami International Book Fair; Earth Kinship Conference, First Coast Writers Festival, Marjorie Kinnan Rawlings Writers Workshop, Much Ado About Books (Jacksonville), Amelia Book Island Festival, Sarasota Festival of Books, St. Pete Times Festival of Reading, Vero Beach Book Festival, Indian River Literary Society, Naples Book Festival, Natural Lands Acquisition Conference, Natural Areas National Conference, Florida Native Plant State Conference, et. al.

 * Keynote speaker: Turks and Caicos; first annual eco-tourist conference.
 Providenciales, T&C, West Indies.